 If your sink sits in front of a window that you have trouble opening because your kitchen tap is in the way, then you can always fit a folding tap, which will bend forwards or to one of the sides.
 Alternatively, you can fit a tap with a retractable faucet, which will insert easily into the countertop when not in use.
 You’ll then be able to open the window without difficulty.

 6- Stainless steel vs. gold and copper finishes:

 While stainless steel kitchen tap models remain most popular, the latest trends are strongly pushing contemporary designs featuring gold or copper finishes.
 These are the best alternatives for kitchens with a Nordic, modern or natural style.

 Picking one option over another is really more a matter of taste than of necessity.
 Whatever your style of kitchen, you’ll have a variety of models to choose from: sleek, straight-lined designs; organic designs featuring curved forms; and designs with a notably retro style, ideal for traditional, rustic or classic spaces.
 In any event, you’ll find perfectly equipped taps with the most complete and innovative features.

 8- New functions and features:

-If you’re looking for perfect functionality, don’t miss the taps that offer the option of instant boiling water.
+If you’re looking for perfect functionality, don’t miss the kitchen taps that offer the option of instant boiling water.